nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 - __Standard Library__: Go comes with a decent [image](https://golang.org/pkg/image/)
   standard library module, as well as a command line [flag](https://golang.org/pkg/flag/) parsing library.
-I didn't need to look for any external dependencies -- the `diffimg-go` implementation has none, where the Python implementation uses the fairly heavy third party module (ironically) named Pillow.
+I didn't need to look for any external dependencies; the `diffimg-go` implementation has none, where the Python implementation uses the fairly heavy third party module (ironically) named Pillow.
-  Go's standard library in general is more structured and well thought out, Python's is organically evolved, created by many authors over years, with many differing conventions.
+  Go's standard library in general is more structured and well thought out, while Python's is organically evolved, created by many authors over years, with many differing conventions.
 The Go standard library's consistency makes it easier to predict how any given module will function, and the source code is extremely well documented.
   - One downside of using the standard image library is that it does not automatically detect if the image has an alpha channel; pixel values have four channels (RGBA) for all image types.
 The `diffimg-go` implementation therefore requires the user to indicate whether or not they want to use the alpha channel.
 This small inconvenience wasn't worth finding a third party library to fix.
   - One big upside is that there's enough in the standard library that you don't need a web framework like Django.
-You can build out a real, usable API without any dependencies.
+It's possible to build a real, usable web service in Go without any dependencies.
 Python's claim in the past has been that it's batteries-included, but Go does it better, in my opinion.

 - __Static Type System__: I've used statically typed languages in the past, but my programming for the past few years has mostly been in Python.
 The experience was